Hitstar53/My-Notes/SPIT/Sem 7/RS/RS Module 1 Notes.md

 Ratings represent a user's explicit or implicit feedback for an item, generally captured in a matrix format.

 1. **Explicit Ratings**: Direct user feedback, like giving a movie 4 stars.
-   The main problems with explicit ratings are that such ratings require addi- tional efforts from the users of the recommender system and users might not be willing to provide such ratings as long as the value cannot be easily seen.
+   The main problems with explicit ratings are that such ratings require additional efforts from the users of the recommender system and users might not be willing to provide such ratings as long as the value cannot be easily seen.
 Thus, the number of available ratings could be too small, which in turn results in poor recommendation quality.
 2. **Implicit Ratings**: Inferred from behavior, such as how long a user watches a video or the number of clicks Although implicit ratings can be collected constantly and do not require additional efforts from the side of the user, one cannot be sure whether the user behavior is correctly interpreted.